Six Star Pro Nutrition® and Kellogg’s® Collaborate to Turn Iconic Cereal Flavors into Protein Powder

 Six Star Pro Nutrition® and Kellogg’s® have teamed up to create the ultimate athlete’s dream: Frosted Flakes® and Froot Loops® flavored SIX STAR® 100% Whey Protein Plus, coming this August to Walmart® and other leading retailers near you, as well as on the web at www.sixstarpro.com.
 This game-changing partnership will not only see the reinvention of two time-tested breakfast favorites into high-performance protein but will leverage the beloved Tony the TigerTM and Toucan SamTM characters.

-The SIX STAR® and Kellogg’s® brands will support this partnership through an array of marketing campaigns and initiatives that revolve around creating a GR-R-REATTM overall experience for consumers.
-This includes integration into the SIX STAR® brand’s high school partnerships, its Pro Athlete ambassadors — including U.S. soccer star Kristie Mewis and professional soccer star Jordyn Huitema — experiential marketing activations, and paid media advertising across print, digital, mobile, and social platforms.
+The SIX STAR and Kellogg’s brands will support this partnership through an array of marketing campaigns and initiatives that revolve around creating a GR-R-REAT overall experience for consumers.
+This includes integration into the SIX STAR brand’s high school partnerships, its Pro Athlete ambassadors — including U.S. soccer star Kristie Mewis and professional soccer star Jordyn Huitema — experiential marketing activations, and paid media advertising across print, digital, mobile, and social platforms.

 About Iovate Health Sciences International Inc.